Supraspinatus stretch

 |

-Supraspinatus stretch is a great exercise to improve flexibility of your shoulder with other rotator cuff muscles, This stretching exercise have many health benefits and reduce the risk of injury during performing day to day activity.
+Supraspinatus stretch is a great exercise to improve the flexibility of your shoulder with other rotator cuff muscles, This stretching exercise has many health benefits and reduces the risk of injury during performing day-to-day activity.

 The supraspinatus is an upper back muscle that leads to shoulder abduction and stabilization.
 This is also one of the four shoulder muscles that form up the rotator cuff, helping to raise the arm away from the side of your body.